aseprite/docs/basics.md

 You should put your left hand on the keyboard *(or your right hand if you are left-handed)*.
-As there are some handy keyboard shortcuts, you can use them from the very beginning to make a better use of Aseprite:
+As there are some handy keyboard shortcuts, you can use them from the very beginning to make better use of Aseprite:

 * Keys <kbd>1</kbd>, <kbd>2</kbd>, <kbd>3</kbd>, <kbd>4</kbd>,
   <kbd>5</kbd>, and <kbd>6</kbd> can be used to change the
   [zoom](zoom.md) (you can use the Mouse Wheel to change zoom too).
 * <kbd>B</kbd> key is the Pencil tool, and <kbd>M</kbd> the rectangular marquee, maybe the most common tools that you will use.
-* <kbd>Alt+click</kbd> allows you to pick colours from the active image using the Eyedropper tool ![Eyedropper Tool Icon](tools/eyedropper-tool.png):
+* <kbd>Alt+click</kbd> allows you to pick colors from the active image using the Eyedropper tool ![Eyedropper Tool Icon](tools/eyedropper-tool.png):
   <kbd>Alt+Left click</kbd> samples the Foreground Color,
   <kbd>Alt+Right click</kbd> samples the Background Color.